rolandbreedveld/nest-api/README.md

 - sys_temp_dir = "/tmp" <<< this is the one
 - soap.wsdl_cache_dir="/tmp" <<< better change this one too

 Problems to get it working?
-Try the debug option and to run the scripts manually: \
+Try the debug option, you can also run the some stuff manually: \
 - get_nest.sh -d

-Get the values from nest:
+Get the values from nest via the Google-api:
 - php get_nest.php

-Update a value of a virtual device, say your heat-device is 487:
+Update a value of a virtual device via the Domoticz-api, say your heat-device is 487:
 - curl -X GET "http://localhost:8080/json.htm?type=command&param=switchlight&idx=487&switchcmd=On"